Birdsville Races: History

 The first races were run in the town in 1882.
 The club that convened the meeting was originally called the Birdsville Amateur Turf Club.
 It later changed to the Diamantina Amateur Race Club as it also convened the Betoota race meeting.
 In 1990 it separated from Betoota and became the Birdsville Race Club Incorporated.

 The 2007 races were affected by a national outbreak of horse flu.
 The 2009 event attracted a crowd estimated at around 7,000, requiring 20 extra police to be temporarily posted to the small town.
-The 2010 races were cancelled, the first cancellation in the events history of 128 years, due to flooding.
+The 2010 races were cancelled, the first cancellation in the event's history of 128 years, due to flooding.

 The races were also cancelled in 2020 due to the COVID-19 pandemic in Australia.
 In 2021 they were also "called off" and rescheduled to April 2022.
 The vice-president of Birdsville Race Club, Gary Brook, said: "... more than 85 per cent of ticket holders hailed from locations unable to currently travel to regional Queensland due to lockdowns or government advice."